Using Natural Language and Program Abstractions to Instill Human Inductive Biases in Machines: Dataset and task paradigm

 \subsection{Eliciting human priors using Gibbs sampling}

-We used the dataset collected in \citet{kumar2022disentangling}, where the authors directly sample from humans' prior expectations on two-dimensional binary grids.
+We collected a dataset where we directly sample from humans' prior expectations on two-dimensional binary grids (we will refer to these as ``boards'').
 These data contain the direct human prior knowledge/inductive biases and can therefore be used to study them.
-They used a technique called Gibbs Sampling with People \cite[GSP;][see Fig.~\ref{fig:sampling_figure}]{harrison2020gibbs} that samples internal prior distributions by putting humans ``in the loop'' of a Gibbs sampler.
+To do this, we used a technique called Gibbs Sampling with People \cite[GSP;][see Fig.~\ref{fig:sampling_figure}]{harrison2020gibbs} that samples internal prior distributions by putting humans ``in the loop'' of a Gibbs sampler.
 The stimulus space consisted of the space of $4 \times 4$ boards giving 16 stimulus dimensions.
 Each stimulus dimension (corresponding to a tile on the board) had two possible values and determined the binary color of the tile, namely, red or white.
 Each GSP trial consisted of a human participant predicting what color a single masked square in the grid should be, conditional on the colors of all other squares on the grid.
 The specific instructions given were ``What should be the underlying color of the covered greyed tile such that the board is generated by a very simple rule?''
 (Fig.~\ref{fig:sampling_figure}).
 Once a decision was made the resulting stimulus was passed on to a new participant, who repeated the task with a different masked tile.
 When sampling from this distribution, the probability of each board is based on how frequently it occurred during the GSP sampling process, which reflects its probability under human priors over the space of 2D grids.
 We selected the $500$ most probable boards to collect language and program data.
-We refer to these as the `GSP boards'.
+We will refer to these as the ``GSP boards''.